 Fleming's demonstrates how to approach each issue identified in the checklist:

-At a minimum, products liability problems typically raise theories of negligence, implied warranty of merchantability, and strict liability in tort.
-The Fleming's approach for each theory is as follows:
+At a minimum, product liability problems typically raise theories of negligence, implied warranty of merchantability, and strict liability in tort.
+Fleming's approach for each theory is as follows:

 - Implied Warranty of Merchantability

 - For Bar exam candidates who do not need a complete Bar Review course, Fleming's offers Advanced Analysis for the essay exams.